Prodigy (David Alleyne): Second Coming

 Cyclops leaves Prodigy in charge of surveillance of the island's resources after a barrage of attacks by Bastion.
-Beast and Prodigy access a dome placed over Utopia and San Francisco and come to the conclusion that the dome is able to send over hundreds of thousands of Nimrods over to kill the X-Men and remaining mutants, causing him to break down emotionally.
+Beast and Prodigy access a dome placed over Utopia and San Francisco and come to the conclusion that the dome is able to send over hundreds of thousands of Nimrods to kill the X-Men and remaining mutants, causing him to break down emotionally.

 Schism and Regenesis

 When a giant Sentinel attacks Utopia, Prodigy joins in the fight along with the other students to help destroy it.
 When Wolverine decides to leave Utopia and return to Westchester to reopen the school, Prodigy is among the younger X-Men who choose to stay at Utopia.

 Young Avengers

 Bitter and disillusioned at Cyclops' manipulation, David is later seen working at a superhuman call center, where he uses his knowledge to help various people solve superhuman crises.
 While employed there, he meets and befriends Tommy Shepherd, the Young Avenger Speed.
 The two work together on a stakeout to catch a thief dressed as Patriot, but the plan goes awry when the criminal dissipates Tommy's body and then fades away.
 He joins the Young Avengers to help them find Speed and while stranded in another dimension with Hulkling, he kisses him.
 In issue #9 he reveals he is bisexual.
 After the main villain of the Vol was eliminated, he was talking to Patri-not and came up with a theory that he will become Patri-not in the future.
 During this he kisses the entity, allowing Tommy to reappear.
 Their relationship is later revisited in Lords Of Empyre: Emperor Hulkling, where they are seemingly together.

 Prodigy is featured in the 'Original Sins' five-issue limited series.
-Marvel Boy, Prodigy and Hulkling become involved in the plans by the Hood to siphon off cosmic knowledge endangering innocent people.
+Marvel Boy, Prodigy, and Hulkling become involved in the plans by the Hood to siphon off cosmic knowledge endangering innocent people.
 There are multiple betrayals and back-tracking, as the heroes are convinced the knowledge driving the civilians mad could be safely converted into data that helps all of humanity.

 It is shown later that Prodigy auditions to be the security expert at the new Stark Industries, though he loses the job to Ant-Man.

 Prodigy enrolls in the extra-dimensional Sotomayor University.
 He develops a close friendship with the superhero America Chavez.
 He helps protect the university from multiple threats, external and internal.
 Prodigy makes his own friends, such as with the Sotomayor fraternity called 'The Betas' and an outside group of allies unofficially known as the 'Chavez Guerrillas'.